StructuresComp/agri-chrono/README.md

-# AgriChrono: A Multi-modal Dataset Capturing Crop Growth and Illumination Variability via a Field Robot Platform
+# AgriChrono: A Multi-modal Dataset Capturing Crop Growth and Lighting Variability with a Field Robot

 ## 1. Project Overview